avrebarra/avrebarra.github.io/_posts/2022-03-04-why-i-love-using-post-for-all-my-restful-endpoints.md

 tags: [tech]
 ---

-RESTful endpoints is this convention that tries to make endpoints naming sensible.
+RESTful is a convention to make endpoint namings sensible.

-Approaches are involved to achieve this objective ([see here for more complete readings](https://restfulapi.net/resource-naming/)), some are like, naming endpoints as if it's a file directory, or use plural naming for most of the things, or make use of all HTTP methods (GET POST PUT PATCH DELETE UPDATE etc) to achieve semanti...
+To achieve this objective ([see here for more complete readings](https://restfulapi.net/resource-naming/)), the conventions suggests to name endpoints as if it's a file directory, or use plural naming for most of the things, or make use of all HTTP methods to achieve semanti...

-That one, that last one is what I had some issues with haha XD
+That one, that last one is what I had some issues with haha.
+Why?

-So what are my problem?
 Actually it started from just one issue.
 It's a pain in the eye.

+## Problem: It's not quite nice to see

-Lookie lookie what I see,
+Lookie lookie what I see.

 ```go
 r.GET("/healthcheck", h.HandlePing())